 Hip Abductor and Extensor Strengthening

-These muscles are critical for pelvic stability, a proper walking pattern, and overall hip joint support.
-Weakness in the hip abductors is one of the most common contributors to a limp and altered gait after THR, and targeted exercises address this directly.
+These muscles are critical for pelvic stability, a normal walking pattern, and overall hip joint support.
+Weakness in the hip abductors is the most common cause of a limp after THR — targeted exercises address this directly.
+For a broader understanding of how physiotherapy supports recovery, see our overview of types of physiotherapy and their benefits.

 Gluteal and Hamstring Exercises